nguyenston/NetherPortal/Concepts/inner_products_and_hilbert_spaces.md

 # Hilbert spaces

- Hilbert spaces are inner product spaces that are [[Complete metric spaces|complete]].
+ Hilbert spaces are inner product spaces that are [[complete_metric_spaces|complete]].
 Following are some examples of Hilbert spaces:
  - The vector spaces $\mathbb{R}^n$ with $\langle\mathbf{a},\mathbf{b}\rangle=\mathbf{a}^{\mathrm{T}}\mathbf{b}$
  - The space $L^{2}$ of square integrable functions (i.e. $\int f(x)^2dx<\infty$) with $\langle f,g\rangle=\int f(x)g(x)dx$